owlbarn/tutorial/book/algodiff/README.md

 end
 ```

-They express both points of difference: first, the two module differentiate between unary and binary ops; second, each module represents the three core operations: `ff`, `df`, and `dr`.
+They express both points of difference: first, the two modules differentiate between unary and binary ops; second, each module represents the three core operations: `ff`, `df`, and `dr`.
 We can focus on the computation logic of each computation in each module: